Foundation National Programs

 Mexico and died in Texas in 1987.
 Gosnell was a champion of civil

-and human rights and worked diligently to ameliorate conditions
+and human rights and worked diligently to improve conditions

 for critically under served American Indians and Latinos in the